-China’s most hyped coffee startup Luckin just joined the echelons of global unicorns after completing a Series A between US$ 200m and 300m, valuing the company at north of $ 1 billon, according to people familiar with the matter told 36Kr/KrASIA.
+China’s most hyped coffee startup Luckin just joined the echelons of global unicorns after completing a Series A between USD 200 million and 300 million, valuing the company at north of USD 1 billion, according to people familiar with the matter told 36Kr.

 New retail model-based Luckin coffee has taken top-tier Chinese cities by storm, since its inception last November.